 Finding your way from your flight arrival gate to the city can’t be easier.
 Just follow the Exit Wien signs posted everywhere in the airport.

 Subject to visa requirements you might be able to leave the airport and enjoy a memorable half day sightseeing tour in Vienna.

 Although most nationalities might not need a visa to exit or transit through the Non-Schengen (international) area , we recommend to check your specific visa requirements before your trip.

 You are welcome to store your carry on stuff in the Left Luggage service for 4/8 Euros for Small/Large items.
-Probably a gret idea,so you won’t need to carry your trolley with you in Vienna.
+This is probably a very good idea if you are traveling with a hand bag ,so you won’t need to carry it with you in Vienna.